-Live streaming is definitely a way to go if you want to keep your classes real.
-This way, you can make sure people are able to keep up with the pace and give them an authentic experience.
+Live streaming is definitely the way to go if you want to keep your classes real.
+You can make sure people are able to keep up with the pace and give them an authentic experience.

 ➕No editing required